Treatment Services

 Established in 1994 in cooperation with the Pierce County Superior Court, County Prosecutor, and the Department of Assigned Counsel, PCA provides a traditional, adult drug court program for all eligible offenders.

-The treatment regimen incorporates current, evidence-based practices to include trauma informed care, moral reconation therapy (MRT), relapse prevention, life skills, as well as mental health treatment as needed.
+The treatment regimen incorporates current, evidence-based practices to include trauma informed care, moral reconation therapy (MRT), relapse prevention, life skills, and mental health treatment as needed.

 Treatment lasts at least one year but more commonly, participants need a year and a half to complete the program successfully.
 Interested persons should seek further information through their defense counsel.